 More Recent History and Differences

-The Amstaff went on to secure modest popularity in America – it’s the AKC’s 85th most popular breed – but enormous success as an export in other countries, notably France and Hungary.
+The Amstaff went on to secure modest popularity in America.
+It’s now the AKC’s 85th most popular breed.
+But it also had enormous success as an export in other countries, notably France and Hungary.

 Whether the Amstaff has ever really changed much from the APBT in any meaningful way is still a hot topic.